yt-project/yt/doc/source/visualizing/interactive_data_visualization.rst

     yt.interactive_render(sp, field="pressure", cam_position=cam_pos,
                           window_size=(512, 512))

-Successful call to :meth:`~yt.interactive_render` should create new window called *vol_render*.
+A successful call to :meth:`~yt.interactive_render` should create new window called *vol_render*.

 .. image:: _images/idv.jpg
    :width: 1000

 By default it renders maximum intensity of your data.
-Camera can be moved around by holding left mouse button while moving the mouse.
+The camera can be moved around by holding left mouse button while moving the mouse.
 Apart from doing maximum intensity rendering, it's possible to create projection along the line of sight (press *2*) which is equivalent to :meth:`~yt.visualization.volume_rendering.off_axis_projection.off_axis_projection`.